Click on the link above to learn more about bipolar disorder with mixed features.

-This specifier is applied when a person has noticeable symptoms of nervousness/anxiety during a mood episode.
-A person must have at least 2 of the following symptoms the majority of days during the current or most recent mood episode*:
+This specific manifestation of bipolar disorder is applied when a person has noticeable symptoms of nervousness/anxiety during a related mood episode.
+A person must have at least 2 of the following symptoms the majority of days during the current or most recent mood episode (Mood episodes include mania, hypomania, or depression.):

 - Feeling unusually restless.